 The aim is to provide patients with good materials to support recruitment.
 We will engage with people with ME/CFS at every stage of the process on what is appropriate, but materials might include videos for social media, posters for GP surgeries and template letters for writing to local papers.

-How will samples and data of participants be kept secure and private?
+How will participants’ samples and data be kept secure and private?

 Will participants have the chance to take part in future studies as well?